Berklee Retention and Graduation Rates

-Berklee reports annual graduation rates each year.
-The page below provides more details about Berklee's graduation rates and trends among learning environments, demographics, and academic credentials.
+Berklee reports annual retention and graduation rates each year.
+The page below provides more details about Berklee's rates and trends among learning environments, demographics, and academic credentials.

-If you have any questions about graduation rates, please contact email@example.com.
+If you have any questions about retention or graduation rates, please contact email@example.com.

 Race and Ethnicity